CodeWithJV/holochain-challenge-1/README.md

 #### 2. Save the file, navigate to `dnas/jokes/zomes/coordinator/jokes/src/joke.rs` and write a zome function to delete a joke

-Try figure it out yourself!
+Try figure it out yourself using the docs for delete_entry

 <details>
 <summary>